Android Automated Testing and Manual Testing: Which Approach to Follow?

-There are two testing strategies used by software companies: automated and manual.
-Automated testing for android is an automated part of the software development process where code is executed and reported as it is, and there’s no human interaction required.
-On the other hand, manual testing involves human interaction with the app under different conditions or situations to analyze how it responds.
+Software companies use two testing strategies: automated and manual.
+Android automated testing requires no human interaction as code is automatically executed and reported.
+On the other hand, manual mobile testing involves human interaction with the app under different conditions or situations to analyze how it responds.

 In the last decade, the growth of Android was whopping, which is very evident if you look at the stats.
-Back in 2009, Android shared only 3.9% of the total market whi,ch has grown to over 72% in the last 10 years.
+In 2009, Android shared only 3.9% of the total market, which has grown to over 72% in the last 10 years.

-With the rise in the development requirement for Android apps, the need for testing Android applications has also increased to sustain in a competitive market.
+With the rise in the development requirement for Android apps, the testing of Android applications has also increased to sustain in a competitive market.
 There are tons of devices and Android versions available that your application must be compatible with.

 1. Unit Tests – For verifying a minimal unit of source code

-2. Integration Tests – For testing operation between different application modules
+2. Integration Tests – For testing operations between different application modules

 3. Operational Tests – For testing the correctness of app requirement